maestro-server/webdocs/docs/userguide/cloud_inventory/autodiscovery/aws.rst

-Connect with AWS
+Connecting on AWS
 ====================

-To register one aws account use access_key and secret_key
+To connect a one aws account, it uses an access_key and secret_key

 .. raw:: html